sysprog21/lkmpg/README.md

 This project keeps the Linux Kernel Module Programming Guide reasonably up to date, with [working examples](examples/) for recent 5.x kernel versions.
 The guide has been around since 2001 and most copies of it on the web only describe old 2.6.x kernels.

-The book can be freely accessed via https://sysprog21.github.io/lkmpg/ The original guide may be found at [Linux Documentation Project](http://www.tldp.org/LDP/lkmpg/).
+The book can be freely accessed via https://sysprog21.github.io/lkmpg/ or [latest PDF file](https://github.com/sysprog21/lkmpg/releases).
+The original guide may be found at [Linux Documentation Project](http://www.tldp.org/LDP/lkmpg/).

 ## License